squidfunk/mkdocs-material/docs/reference/tooltips.md

 ### Adding a glossary

-The [Snippets] extension can be used to implement a simple glossary by moving all abbreviations in a dedicated file[^1], and [auto-append] this file with the following configuration:
+The [Snippets] extension can be used to implement a simple glossary by moving all abbreviations in a dedicated file[^1], and [auto-append] this file to all pages with the following configuration:

   [^1]:
     It's highly recommended to put the Markdown file containing the